 There are many website owners who prefer to use shared hosting services for the simple reason that it is cheap.
-Hosting service providers will take care of server maintenance, so the web owners only need to focus on building and operating their site.
+Hosting service providers will take care of server maintenance, so the web owners only need to focus on building and operating their sites.

 Having shared resources sometimes can have unforeseen circumstances.
-For example, if one website were to be very busy and using up a lot of resources, your website might get stuck waiting.
+For example, if one website were to be very busy and use up a lot of resources, your website might get stuck waiting.
 This will affect the performance of your site through no fault of your own.
-Your only hope of resolution is if the resource hog releases resources it is using, or if your web host intervenes.
+Your only hope of resolution is if the resource hog releases the resources it is using, or if your web host intervenes.

 Similarly, in the case of VPS, there are several users that are using the same server but they are isolated from each other.
 It means that no one will be affected by how much resources another is using.

 You will get the speed and security that you need without compromise.
 It is almost a perfect scenario because you gain the benefits of a private server but in a way still share the cost of services.